Gone Home, but in space

 Fast-forward a couple of decades and not only could games be "beaten" but they had clear endings and narrative arcs.
 They weren't always deep and complex stories, but they were stories.

 Today games have undeniably crossed the threshold from digital distraction to art, and I would argue that some of the most compelling stories being told today are in the medium of gaming.
-All of that brings us to Tacoma, the T for Teen rated offering from game studio The Fullbright Company that is one of this coming week's free game offerings from the Epic game store
+All of that brings us to Tacoma, the T for Teen rated offering from game studio The Fullbright Company that is one of this coming week's free game offerings from the Epic game store.

 Tacoma, like Fullbright's break out offering, Gone Home, isn't an action packed shooter.
 It's not a puzzle platformer that has you attempting impossible jumps across yawning chasms or moving blocks around to open a door.
 Instead, like it's predecessor, it's an adventure exploration game.
 But where Gone Home had you exploring your childhood home for clues to discover what happened to your family, Tacoma has you exploring the eponymous space station to discover what happened to the missing crew.
 Along the way you can also discover the crews relationships to one another, what was important to them, and what happened to them all.
 While the character the player controls doesn't fight, kill, or maim anyone, some of the situations they discover may not be appropriate for (or very interesting to) younger players.
 But for older kids or adults who want to spend two to five hours immersed in a story, and diving as deep or as shallow into the lives of the previous tenants of the space station Tacoma as they like, the Epic Store's next free offering is worth your time.